 The Augusto Rinaldi Ceroni Herb Garden

-Named after its founder, the Augusto Rinaldi Ceroni Herb Garden ('Giardino delle Erbe'; one image is shown below) is a botanical garden dedicated to the conservation and growing of plants of special medicinal and aromatic interest.
+Named after its founder, the Augusto Rinaldi Ceroni Herb Garden (Giardino delle Erbe; one image is shown below) is a botanical institution dedicated to the conservation and growing of plants of special medicinal and aromatic interest.
 Owned by the Region Emilia-Romagna, the Herb Garden is managed by the municipality of Casola Valsenio, where it is located, in association with the Comunità Montana Valle del Senio.

 The Herb Garden, included in the Museum system of the Province of Ravenna and in a network of Teaching Farms, includes approx. 450 species of wild medicinal plants used in cuisine, medicine and cosmetics since the late Medieval period, when they were cultivated in the herb gardens of convents and monasteries.
 The garden constitutes a centre of knowledge and valorisation as regards the cultivation and use of medicinal plants, thanks to activities and goals that range from research to divulgation and from experimentation to teaching, involving both experts and visitors of all ages.

-On working days and when other events are held, it is also possible to visit the 'Chamber of Marvels' and purchase medicinal plants, 'forgotten fruits' and other products derived from the garden's herbs, on display in the emporium (an aerial view of the garden below shows how the herbs are grown in an orderly fashion on elongated plots; the service building is to the extreme left).
+On working days and when other events are held, it is also possible to visit the “Chamber of Marvels” and purchase medicinal plants, “forgotten fruits”, and other products derived from the garden's herbs, on display in the emporium (an aerial view of the garden below shows how the herbs are grown an orderly fashion on elongated plots; the service building is to the extreme left).

 Garden Sections and Officinal Plants